sebastianbaar/vue-kaiui/README.md

 There's much work to be done on building out more UI components, writing tests, etc...

 Please look at currently [open issues](https://github.com/sebastianbaar/vue-kaiui/issues?q=is%3Aopen+is%3Aissue) and our [Contributing Guide](https://github.com/sebastianbaar/vue-kaiui/blob/master/CONTRIBUTING.md).

+To build & test the project run:

+`npm install`

+`npm run build`

+To build the project and create API docs run:

+`npm run release`

 ---